Resources

 Website performance impacts everything from user experience to SEO rankings.
 Both Webflow and HubSpot can deliver fast-loading sites, but their approaches differ significantly.

-HubSpot CMS pages are dynamically served from HubSpot's infrastructure, also using a CDN.
+HubSpot Content Hub pages are served from HubSpot's infrastructure, also using a CDN.
 However, HubSpot sites typically load additional marketing scripts and analytics by default, which can add some overhead.
-These scripts serve important purposes for tracking and personalization but may impact initial load speed compared to Webflow's leaner output.
-Additionally, HubSpot drag and drop builder typically generates bloated code, which combined with the tracking scripts, makes it load slower in general.
+These scripts serve important purposes for tracking and personalization but may impact initial load speed compared to leaner builds.
+Additionally, HubSpot pages often include more built-in tracking, personalization, and marketing-related scripts — and performance can vary depending on your theme, modules, and what you enable sitewide.
+In practice, teams usually need to be more intentional about script hygiene and performance tuning to achieve optimal load times.

 Webflow vs HubSpot ease of use